 Single shot of spirits (25ml) = 1 unit

 Half a pint of larger (250ml) = 1 unit

-Approximately half a small glass of ‘12% ABV’ wine (76ml) = 1 unitThe drunk driving limit on the amount of units that can be consumed is majorly disputed as well.
-Simply, the amount of units you can consume if you are planning on driving would drastically vary dependent on your height, weight, sex and age.
-With the maximum limit being measured as 80 milligrams of alcohol per 100 milliliters of blood.
+Approximately half a small glass of ‘12% ABV’ wine (76ml) = 1 unitThe drunk driving limit on the number of units that can be consumed is majorly disputed as well.
+Simply, the number of units you can consume if you are planning on driving would drastically vary dependent on your height, weight, sex and age.
+With the maximum limit being measured as 80 milligrams of alcohol per 100 millilitres of blood.

-It is very important to be aware of the risk around alcohol and not to become complacent with drinking.
-In reality if you have to ask if you have a problem with alcohol… … you probably do.
+Have you ever asked yourself, Am I an alcoholic?It is very important to be aware of the risk around alcohol and not to become complacent with drinking.
+In reality, if you have to ask if you have a problem with alcohol… … you probably do.

 Need to know how to stop drinking?

-Call Help4Addiction today on 0330 088 9518
+Call Help4Addiction today on 0203 955 7700